What the SEND Tribunal is — and what it is not

 Contact a mediation adviser

-Within 2 months of the LA's decision letter, contact a mediation adviser.
-You can find your LA's nominated provider on the LA website.
+Within 2 months of the local authority's decision letter, contact a mediation adviser.
+You can find your local authority's nominated provider on the local authority website.
 Tell them you want a mediation certificate — you can decline mediation and just request the certificate if you wish.

 - 3